 Equifax Credit Bureau

-Equifax is one of the largest credit reporting agencies in the U.S, with credit data from more than 820 million consumers and 91 million businesses across 24 countries.
+Equifax is one of the largest credit reporting agencies in the U.S, with credit data from hundreds of millions of consumers and tens of millions of businesses worldwide[4].
 You can order a copy of your credit report for free in 10 days if you haven’t ordered one in the previous year.

 Experian Credit Bureau

 While its roots may have started in Ireland back in 1996, Experian has since expanded all over the world.
-With access to more than 1 billion records, Experian are experts in defining credit scores, so credit providers can make appropriate decisions regarding a customer’s request for credit.
+With access to extensive consumer and business data globally[5], Experian are experts in defining credit scores, so credit providers can make appropriate decisions regarding a customer’s request for credit.

 TransUnion Credit Bureau

-TransUnion has been around since 1968 and has since collected information on over 1 billion consumers, including more than 65,000 businesses.
+TransUnion has been around since 1968 and has since collected information on consumers and businesses across multiple countries[6].
 By tapping into both credit and public data information, TransUnion provides lenders with expert information to help them make better informed decisions about credit applicants.

 How to check your credit score?